Top Threat Intelligence Use Cases for the Finance Sector-I

-Credential stuffing is a controlled injection of compromised username/password pairs in order to obtain fraudulent access to user accounts.
-This is a subset of the brute force attacks: a large number of compromised credentials are tried in login pages using automation to find a combonation that works.
+Credential stuffing is a controlled injection of compromised username/password pairs to obtaining fraudulent access to user accounts.
+This is a subset of the brute force attacks: a large number of compromised credentials are tried in login pages using automation to find a combination that works.

-In one case, a major Canadian bank, whose annual revenue exceeds $20 million dollars, suffered a credential stuffing attack that lasted for months on its website and smartphone apps.
+In one case, a major Canadian bank, whose annual revenue exceeds $20 million, suffered a credential stuffing attack that lasted for months on its website and smartphone apps.
 Malicious hackers targeted all imaginable outlets for credential stuffing: Canadian and American websites, smartphone applications, and even OFX API endpoints.
-The attacks not only took resulted in account take overs but also greatly hampered the Bank’s networks with the sheer number of attacks.
+The attacks not only took resulted in account takeovers but also greatly hampered the bank’s networks with the sheer number of attacks.

 Financial services are the most targeted business.
 Threat actors in this industry have different capabilities, TTPs, and goals.
 They focus on data theft, ATM burglarizing, transfers by using Fast mechanisms, and intranet penetration by banking malware.